hoofcushion/rainbowcursor.nvim/readme.md

 # rainbowcursor.nvim

-A plugins for Neovim to rainbow the cursor.
+A plugin for Neovim to rainbow the cursor.

 ### Demo